 We offer the Sacrament of Reconciliation two times each week.
 On Tuesdays from 5:00PM - 5:45PM, Thursdays drom 11:00AM - 11:45AM and from 5:00PM - 5:45PM and on the first Saturday of the month from 8:30AM - 9:30AM.
-The Sacrament is also available by appointment with Father Ignacio.
-To schedule an appointment, please contact Father Ignacio directly at [email protected] or through his direct phone number, 678-981-5226.
+The Sacrament is also available by appointment with Father Jack.
+To schedule an appointment, please contact Father Jack directly at [email protected] or through his direct phone number, 678-981-5226.

 How do I get to St. John Vianney?

 St. John Vianney Catholic Church is located at 1920 Skyview Drive, Lithia Springs, GA 30122 View Map